igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 clean up, and then go back to initialization.

-Initialization and reset is handled in CarrtMain.cpp; the event loop is managed in MainProcess.cpp.
-State behavior is defined by the the State class (State.h and State.cpp).
+Initialization and reset are handled in CarrtMain.cpp; the event loop is managed in MainProcess.cpp.
+State behavior is defined by the State class (State.h and State.cpp).
 States have a simple interface of three member functions: onEntry(), onEvent(), and onExit().
 When a state becomes active (i.e., current), but before any events are processed, MainProcess will call the state's onEntry() function.
 This provides a mechanism for the state to initialize or otherwise prepare itself.
 The MainProcess will then repeatedly pass events to the state's onEvent() function.
-It will continue to do so until there is a change of state (usually, but not always, initiated by the state's onEvent() function).
-When a change of state is triggered, the MainProcess will then call the the state's onExit() function, allowing the state to perform whatever clean up is appropriate.
-In most cases, the last thing the state's onExit() will do is delete itself; this is the default action of State::onExit().
+It will continue to do so until there is a change of state (usually, but not always, initiated by the current state's onEvent() function).
+When a change of state is triggered, the MainProcess will then call the current (about to depart) state's onExit() function, allowing the state to perform whatever clean up is appropriate.
+In most cases, the last thing the state's onExit() will do is delete itself: this is the default action of State::onExit().
 In some situations (e.g, for states that are part of a user-entered program of actions which the user may replay repeatedly) states will override the self-delete behavior in onExit().
+After calling the departing State's onExit(), MainProcess will then call the incoming State's onEntry() function.

 Events are defined and managed by the EventManager (EventManager.h, EventManager.cpp).
 At this time, events consist of timer-related events,